 The amount that people remember after sedation varies per individual.
 Some patients may be able to respond to verbal cues throughout their procedure, while others fall asleep and remember nothing.

+Our office will help you make your next dental appointment for peace of mind.
 We are your comprehensive and patient-focused dentists in Baltimore, MD.
-Give Dr. Doroshenko a call at (410) 697-6290.
-Let us know that you are interested in discussing your dental sedation options at Cosmetic & Advanced Dentistry.
+Give Dr. Doroshenko a call today at (410) 697-6290.
+Let us know if you want to discuss your dental sedation options at Cosmetic & Advanced Dentistry.